pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

  snap-2-9-ui -->

 <!-- snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui
-Finalise the directive by hitting 'Commission machine'.
+Finalise the directive by hitting "Commission machine".

 While commissioning, the machine status will change to reflect this state (Commissioning).
 MAAS discovers the machine's network topology.
 MAAS then prompts a machine network interface to connect to the fabric, VLAN, and subnet combination for configuration.
-Usually, MAAS assigns a static IP address out of the reserved IP range for the subnet ('Auto assign' mode).
+Usually, MAAS assigns a static IP address out of the reserved IP range for the subnet ("Auto assign" mode).
 The next section details several assignment modes.

-Once commissioned, a machine's status will change to Ready, and an extra tab for the machine called 'Commissioning' will become available.
+Once commissioned, a machine's status will change to Ready, and an extra tab for the machine called "Commissioning" will become available.
 This tab contains the results of the scripts executed during the commissioning process. snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui -->

 <!-- deb-2-7-cli